 Even though Beyond Meat (NASDAQ:BYND), the California producer of plant-based foods had a pretty successful IPO this year, gaining 163% in its first day of trading, it has given much of that back and begun trading like a regular food stock.
-What it did do. though was get investors excited about food stocks to buy.
+What it did do was get investors excited about food stocks to buy.

 While Beyond Meat has a star-studded investor list, I don’t think it’s one of the food stocks you should sink your teeth into.
 There are great food stocks out there now.
 Let’s leave Beyond Meat for down the road.

 I’m going to recommend seven food stocks to buy that make money, preferably loads of it, while also growing the top line by double digits.

 At the end of the day, if some of these don’t pan out, at least you can console yourself by eating some of their food.